pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/VersioningAndWorkspaces/Workspaces/Index.rst

          Only through a separate workflow system.

    Draft workspace (default)
-         Content can be raised from “Editing” stage through “Review” to “Publish”.
+         Content can be raised from "Editing" stage through "Review" to "Publish".

          However, the state does not impose any limitations on editing and publication of workspace contents.

    Custom workspaces
-         **Members** can raise content from “Editing” stage to “Review”.
+         **Members** can raise content from "Editing" stage to "Review".
-         Members can only edit content when its in “Editing stage” (or “Rejected”)
+         Members can only edit content when its in "Editing stage" (or "Rejected")

-         **Reviewers** can raise the content from “Editing” stage to “Review” stage to “Publish” - or they can reject content back to editing.
+         **Reviewers** can raise the content from "Editing" stage to "Review" stage to "Publish" - or they can reject content back to editing.
          Reviewers can only edit content in these modes.

          **Owners** can operate all states of course.
-Owners are the only ones to edit content when in “Publish” mode.
-Thus “Publish” mode provides protection for content awaiting publication.
+Owners are the only ones to edit content when in "Publish" mode.
+Thus "Publish" mode provides protection for content awaiting publication.

-         The “Rejected” flag is reset automatically when editing occurs on a rejected element.
+         The "Rejected" flag is reset automatically when editing occurs on a rejected element.

          Options available for automatic email notification between the roles.